Biden ally in U.S. Senate says Republicans have until end of May for infrastructure deal

 WASHINGTON (Reuters) - Republicans in Congress have until the end of May to negotiate provisions of an infrastructure bill before Democrats opt to move sweeping legislation on their own, one of U.S. President Joe Biden’s closest Senate allies predicted on Wednesday.

+Biden has proposed a more sweeping $2 trillion infrastructure package, which invests in traditional projects but also seeks to change the course of the U.S. economy by addressing climate change and boosting human services such as elder care.

-But Biden and his fellow Democrats who narrowly control both houses of Congress will not wait long before deciding whether to move their own sweeping $2 trillion package forward without Republican support.
+The president and his Democratic allies, who narrowly control both houses of Congress, have insisted that they want Republican support for the package but will not wait long before deciding whether to move forward on their own.

-“I believe that President Biden is open to spending the next month negotiating what the possibility is,” Coons said in an interview with Punchbowl News.
+“I believe that President Biden is open to spending the next month negotiating what the possibility is,” Coons told Punchbowl News in an interview.
 He said he spoke to the president earlier this week.

 If no clear deal exists by the May 31 Memorial Day holiday, Coons added, “I think Democrats just roll it up into a big package and move it.”